pd4d10/chrome-ui/README.md

 ### Q: It is messed up in my browser

-It is tested only on Chrome for now.

 If you find a bug or style mess, please [submit an issue](https://github.com/pd4d10/chrome-ui/issues/new).
 Thanks!

 ## Todos